This tigernut butter is completely nut-free, AIP, Paleo and whole30 compliant and is the perfect spread for those who need to avoid nuts!

-I know what you’re thinking after reading the title: “Umm Rebecca, how is this spread nut-free if it’s made from tigerNUTS?”
+I know what you’re thinking: “Umm Rebecca, how is this spread nut-free if it’s made from tigerNUTS?”
 Well, I have good news for you!
-Tigernuts are not a nut, but a tuber, and are completely AIP compliant.
+Tigernuts are not a nut, but a tuber, and are completely AIP compliant!

 - Place ingredients in either a high powered blender (I use the Vitamix) or a food processor.

 - Blend or process until it looks like a creamy nut butter.
 You may have to stop and scrape the sides during blending/processing.